 I am taking prednisone or prednisolone during the first trimester of my pregnancy.
 Is there a chance for birth defects?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Using prednisone or prednisolone is not expected to significantly increase this background chance.
 There has been some conflicting information about the use of prednisone/prednisolone during the first trimester.
 Older studies suggested a small increased chance for having a baby with a cleft lip with or without a cleft palate.
 Newer studies and further review of the older studies do not support this.
-If there is a risk, it appears that it is small and most pregnancies would not be affected.
+If there is a risk, it appears that it is very small and most pregnancies would not be affected.

-It is recommended that you speak with your health care provider before you stop or change any medication.
-The benefits of taking prednisone or prednisolone and treating your condition should be weighed against any possible risk to the developing pregnancy.
+Speak with your health care provider before you stop or change this medication.
+The benefits of taking prednisone or prednisolone and treating your condition should be weighed against any possible risk to the pregnancy.

 I have to take prednisone or prednisolone every day during my pregnancy.
 Will this cause any other harmful effects?